Tencent/spring-cloud-tencent/spring-cloud-tencent-examples/polaris-circuitbreaker-example/README.md

 ## Example Introduction

-The examples will explain how to use```spring-cloud-starter-tencent-polaris-circuitbreaker``` in Spring Cloud project and other features
+This example shows how to use```spring-cloud-starter-tencent-polaris-circuitbreaker``` in Spring Cloud project and other features

 This example is divided to two microservice, ```polaris-circuitbreaker-example-a``` and ```polaris-circuitbreaker-example-b```.
 In these two microservices, ```polaris-circuitbreaker-example-a``` invokes ```polaris-circuitbreaker-example-b```.